SpaceKrakens/SKON/README.md

 ```
 //Schemas supports comments!

+//This specifies that a map called "RootMap" needs to exist in the file
 required RootMap: {

+    //This specifies that a KeyValue pair called "KeyValuePair" needs to exist and be of type string
     required KeyValuePair: string

+    //This specifies that a KeyValue pair called "DifferentTypes" of type float could be defined.
     optional DifferentTypes: float

     //An empty schema map means that anything is allowed
     required NestledMap: { }

+    //This means that an array of strings called "TestArray" needs to be defined
     required TestArray: [string]

 }

+//A optional map of anything
 optional OtherMap: { }
 ```